nathanvye/vye_replit_hubspot_analyst/replit.md

 - `reports` - Read reports (required for website sessions)

 ### Website Sessions Configuration
-Website sessions use the HubSpot Reports API (not Analytics API v2 which is unavailable for Private Apps).
+Website sessions use the HubSpot Analytics API v2.

 **How it works:**
-1. The app calls `GET /reports/v2/reports` to list available reports
-2. It looks for a traffic/sessions report by name or category
-3. For each quarter, it calls `POST /reports/v2/reports/{id}/data` with date range
+1. For each quarter, the app calls `GET /analytics/v2/reports/totals/total?start=YYYYMMDD&end=YYYYMMDD`
-4. It sums all source values to get total sessions per quarter

-**Optional configuration:**
-- `HUBSPOT_TRAFFIC_REPORT_ID` - Set this environment variable to specify a specific report ID instead of auto-discovery.
-Useful if auto-discovery doesn't find the right report.
+2. It extracts the `sessions` value from the response
+3. Values are summed per quarter for the selected year

+**Requirements:**
+- HubSpot Marketing Hub subscription may be required for Analytics API access
+- If sessions show 0, check server logs for API error messages

 **Troubleshooting:**
-- If sessions show 0, check that your Private App has the `reports` scope
+- If sessions always show 0, the Analytics API may not be available for your HubSpot subscription
-- Check server logs to see available reports and their IDs
-- Create a "Sessions by source" report in HubSpot if one doesn't exist
+- The KPI table will show a warning message if sessions data is unavailable